dimagi/commcare-cloud/hosting_docs/source/changelog/0049-upgrade-to-postgres-10.md

 so we strongly recommend applying this change.

 ## Details
-As part of our ongoing effort to keep CommCare HQ up to date with the latest tools and libraries we have updated Postgres from 9.6 to 10 version.
+PostgreSQL is strongly backwards compatible, so no coordination with the CommCare HQ codebase is required before this upgrade.
+However, after six weeks, from this announcement, new changes to CommCare HQ will no longer be guaranteed to be compatible with PostgreSQL 9.6, so we strongly recommend applying this upgrade as soon as possible.

 ## Steps to update

-Before you start, make sure that you have taken backup of the existing postgresql server/databases and place the backup to on another disk or remotely.
+Before you start, make sure that you have backed up the existing PostgreSQL database servers to a remote location.

 0. For developers running postgresql in local machine:
     instructions: [Postgres_upgrade_local](https://gist.github.com/prem-fissionhq/20e34fa85b9eeae7df280078b3918ba7)